- What We Do

 - Case Studies

-Before getting into the specific, actionable items that will get you more leads, let’s go over the simple 3-step process of process of actually acquiring a lead.
+Before getting into the specific, actionable items that will get you more leads, let’s go over the simple 3-step process of actually acquiring a lead.
 The first step in acquiring a lead is to “get found”—this is part of the awareness phase of the modern customer’s journey (shown in the image below).
-For example, you could be found on a search engine results page either from organic search or pay-per-click advertising.
+For example, you could be found on a search engine results page either from organic search or pay per click advertising.
 At this point, a potential customer simply knows that you exist, but they’re not seriously considering your services.